GB3 Championship

 The GB3 Championship is a single seater motorsport series based in the United Kingdom.
-The championship is the UK's premier single-seater category, and is aimed at young racing drivers moving up from FIA Formula 4 championships or Karting.
+The championship is the UK's premier single-seater category, and is aimed at young racing drivers moving up from FIA Formula 4 championships, the GB4 Championship or Karting.
 Having previously been known since 2013 as the BRDC Formula 4 Championship, the championship was renamed the BRDC British Formula 3 Championship with the backing of the FIA in March 2016.
 The championship was rebranded to GB3 Championship in August 2021.

+Like most junior formula series, it is a spec series, meaning all competitors use identical cars, engines, and tyres.
+While not officially branded as a Formula Regional series, the car specification for the 2025 season conforms to that of Formula Regional.
+Previous cars have been similar in performance to FR.